tallcomponents/content/guide/tallpdf/tables.md

 The following cases exist:

-- a
-- b

-&nbsp;<ul><li>
-_Cell.Fixed property is set_
+- _Cell.Fixed property is set_

   The minimum width equals the preferred width of the cell.
-If the minimum width of the included paragraphs is larger than the preferred value, the minimum width is set to this value.</li><li>
+If the minimum width of the included paragraphs is larger than the preferred value, the minimum width is set to this value.

-_Otherwise_
+- _Otherwise_

   The minimum width equals the the minumum width of the included paragraphs.</li></ul>

 #### Step 2: Preferred Cell Width